 Rules are often an inescapable part of life, shaping appropriate behavior for both children and adults.
 Many of us follow the rules to get along in society.
 From the rules of law to the unwritten rules of social etiquette, a well-disciplined person, exhibiting self discipline and self control, may know how to follow them and learn from their mistakes.

-Child discipline may not be an exact science.
+Child discipline is not an exact science.
 Every parent may have their own style and approach.
 However, most psychologists agree that there are four primary parenting styles.
 Each type tends to influence the way a parent disciplines their children.

 Authoritative parenting often strikes a balance between authoritarian and permissive styles, effectively addressing situations when children misbehave.
 There are rules and expectations, but there is often a dialogue about the reasoning behind these rules.
 They set boundaries and implement consequences for misbehavior, while also giving their children some independence and choices of their own.
 This balanced approach fosters a respectful and supportive environment, which helps children understand the importance of abiding by rules and making responsible decisions.

 While most parents employ a combination of parenting styles depending on the situation, experts consider some types healthier.
 For example, studies have shown that children raised by authoritative parents have higher self-esteem and quality of life.